-Low-digestible sweeteners have sweet carbohydrates that resist digestion and so, provide 25 to 90% less calories than table sugar.
-These products are not calorie free, but by law may be labeled as zero-calorie if they provide <5 cal/serving (note on that here).
+Low-digestible sweeteners have sweet carbohydrates that resist digestion and so, provide 25 to 90% fewer calories than table sugar.
+These products are not calorie-free, but by law may be labeled as zero-calorie if they provide <5 cal/serving (note on that here).

-Low-digestible carbohydrates used as sweeteners include polyols (erythritol, xylitol, sorbitol, maltitol, mannitol, isomalt), rare sugars (allulose, tagatose, xylitol), and some soluble fibers (inulin, fructo- and isomalto-oligosaccharides).
-As opposed to high-intensity sweeteners, all of these carbs have bulking properties which is the ability to add weight and volume to foods, impacting mouthfeel and texture, like regular sugar does.
+Low-digestible carbohydrates used as sweeteners include: (1) polyols (erythritol, xylitol, sorbitol, maltitol, mannitol, isomalt), (2) rare sugars (allulose, tagatose), and (3) some soluble fibers (inulin, fructo- and isomalto-oligosaccharides).
+As opposed to high-intensity sweeteners, all of those carbs have a bulking property, which is the ability to add weight and volume to foods, impacting mouthfeel and texture, as regular sugar does.

-Being less sweet than table sugar (xylitol is an exception), these carbs are often blended with high-intensity sweeteners such as stevia, monk fruit, sucralose, aspartame, acesulfame K, and neotame.
+Except for xylitol, all of them are less sweet than table sugar.
+They tend to be blended with high-intensity sweeteners (stevia, monk fruit, sucralose, aspartame, acesulfame K, and neotame).
 See erythritol blends, xylitol blends, sorbitol blends, soluble fiber blends, and allulose blends.

 How do Low-Digestible Sweeteners Behave in our Body?

-When in comes to the effect of blood sugar levels, low-digestible sweeteners may act in one of two ways: (1) be slowly converted into glucose, not causing a sudden increase in blood sugar; or (2) have no effect on blood glucose.
-They are often promoted by their manufacturers or distributors as low glycemic index sweeteners
+When it comes to the effect on blood sugar level, low-digestible sweeteners may act in one of two ways: (1) be slowly converted into glucose, not causing a sudden increase in blood sugar; or (2) have no effect on blood glucose.
+Their manufacturers or distributors often promote them as low glycemic index sweeteners